 In a distributed data network, all clinical data including all protected health information resides at the provider site only.
 Queries are sent to partners to execute locally rather than having partners send raw data for central analysis.
 De-identified summary data alone is transmitted from provider sites to the health department.
 Confidential personal health data remain with the original data holders.

-Primary support for ESP currently comes from the Massachusetts Department of Public Health.
+Primary support for ESP currently comes from the Massachusetts Department of Public Health and Centers for Disease Control and Prevention.
 Previous sources of funding have included CDC, Office of the National Coordinator for Health Information Technology, and the National Institutes of Health.

 Please feel free to contact us to discuss whether ESP can be helpful to you.